 - You are (almost certainly) not the user.

-We all have developed a sense of taste.
+We have all developed a sense of taste.
 When I refer to taste, I mean the ability to intuitively assess how good (or bad) something is based on the culmination of past experiences, knowledge, expertise, and training.
 Knowing what good design looks like is one of the most important skills for designers to develop—having this “eye” for what will work, what may be missing, or what needs improvement is of great value.
 It’s also important to understand this distinction—our taste does not refer here to our individual preferences or arbitrary values, but rather our learned ability to know good design when we see it.
 Sometimes it can be helpful to think of it as a shortcut.

 So how can we balance these two truths to formulate strong, objective feedback?